 If you’re unfamiliar with the acronym ORAC, it stands for Oxygen Radical Absorbance Capacity, which was a measurement calculated for the U.S.D.A.
 (U.S. Department of Agriculture) that attempted to quantify a food’s antioxidant ability.
 (13)

-But it got kicked to the curb several years ago when science exposed some glaring flaws in the ORAC scoring system, and the USDA bailed on the program way back in 2012.
+But the ORAC measuring system lost authority several years ago when science exposed some glaring flaws in the ORAC scoring system, and the USDA bailed on the program way back in 2012.
 (14)

-Just My Opinion: So I kinda don’t like that Terry Naturally is touting a number from a test that has been abandoned due to its inaccuracy…on their product label no less.
+Just My Opinion: So I’m not bowled over by the fact that Terry Naturally is touting a number (on their product label) from a test that was abandoned 10 years ago due to its inaccuracy.

 “CuraMed delivers up to 500 times more curcumin…than turmeric.”

 This is just some turmeric/curcumin math that’ll be easy for you to follow, and they provide the numbers they’re using in teeny-weeny print down near the bottom of the bottle.